mmcc007/fledge/README.md

 1. Screenshots

-    Screenshots must be included in upload.
+    Screenshots must be included in upload for iOS.
 Screenshots can be generated automatically (for both android and ios) using https://pub.dartlang.org/packages/screenshots.
 Alternatively they can be generated manually.